 Evergreen soft wooded perennial.

 1.2m+x 2 -3m

 A trunkless clump of large ascending ovate leaves arising from a rhizome, the flowers are held above the foliage.

 Radical (issue from ground level near the roots), blade - leathery, oblong / ovate, greenish blue to 0.5m long, margin entire, petiole to 1m long.

 The flower head is very complex in Strelitzia spp.
-White sepals and light blue petal.
-There are usually 4 to 10 flowers arising from a purplish blue spathe on a 0.5 to 1m stem.
+The violet blue flowers are partly enclosed by orange sepals.
+There are usually 4 to 10 flowers arising from a purplish green spathe on a 0.5 to 1m stem.
 Sometimes two flower heads will develop on one flower stem.
 Flowering can vary, main flowering mid autumn through to the end of spring.
 Spot flowering may occur at any time during the year.

 A three celled soft wooded capsule containing many seeds.
 The faded flowers are usually removed during general cultivation so the fruits are often not seen.